Voice-directed warehousing: Overview

 The first incarnations of voice directed warehousing were implemented in distribution centers in the early 1990s.
 Since then, voice has changed dramatically.
 Most notably, the technology was originally limited to picking, whereas now all warehouse functions (picking, receiving/put-away, replenishment, shipping) can be coordinated by voice systems.
 As these processes move from being paper-centric, to RF-centric (barcode scanning) and now voice-centric.
 For some, voice has become the starting point for re-engineering warehouse processes and systems, rather than an after-thought.

 VDW technology has also undergone an evolution as more competitors have entered the market.
 The first solutions were based on dedicated and rugged voice appliances, mobile computing devices that ran the speech recognition software and that communicated with a server over a wireless network.
 These special purpose voice appliances use a speech recognition engine that was specially designed for the warehouse and provided by the appliance manufacturer.

 Since the early 2000s, more voice suppliers have entered the market, providing voice recognition systems for standard mobile computing devices that had been used previously for barcode scanning applications in the warehouse.
 These standard mobile computers from companies like Motorola, Intermec and LXE also support non-proprietary recognition software.
 The uncoupling of the hardware and speech recognition software has resulted in lower priced voice-directed warehousing solutions and an increase in the number of software providers.
 These two factors contributed to a rapid rise in adoption of VDW that continues today.

-Potential benefits
+Benefits

 Implementing voice systems in the warehouse has among its benefits: